mikebrady/dacquery/README.md

 `-V`Display version information and quit.

 #### NOTES
-Dacaroni must have permission to access the ALSA sound system.
+Dacquery must have permission to access the ALSA sound system.
 It should complain if it does not.

-For Dacaroni to fully investigate a device, the device must be idle.
+For Dacquery to fully investigate a device, the device must be idle.
 If you can't free up a device, perhaps it is being used by a sound server such as PulseAudio or PipeWire.

 To  test  a  HDMI  interface, it is usually necessary to have a HDMI device connected to it and enabled at the time your system boots up.
 Otherwise, the HDMI interface may be listed as uninitialised.

 #### LIMITATION
-Dacaroni lists devices and mixers as they appear to programs and utilities running on the computer.
+Dacquery lists devices and mixers as they appear to programs and utilities running on the computer.
 Sometimes, however, these devices may not be useful or functional.
 For instance, they may not be physically hooked up to, say, output connections.

 Another thing to note is that the same audio hardware can appear in two or more different interfaces.